An easy stovetop method and a rich cooking liquid create this delicious Guinness Corned Beef served with cabbage, carrots, and potatoes.

-- 6 carrots , peeled and cut into 2" chunks
+- 6 carrots, peeled and cut into 2-inch chunks

-- Place Dutch oven over high heat and bring to a boil.
-Reduce to low, cover pot, and simmer for 3 hours.
+- Place the Dutch oven over HIGH heat and bring to a boil.
+Reduce to LOW, cover the pot, and simmer for 3 hours.

-- Remove cooked brisket to a cutting board and cover with foil.
-Add carrots and potatoes to the cooking liquid in the Dutch oven, adding remaining beef broth so that vegetables are almost covered.
-Increase heat to high to bring to a boil.
-Reduce heat to medium-low, cover pot and simmer vegetables till fork tender, about 25 minutes.
+- Remove the cooked brisket to a cutting board and cover with foil.
+Add the carrots and potatoes to the cooking liquid in the Dutch oven, adding enough remaining beef broth so that vegetables are almost covered.
+Increase the heat to HIGH to bring to a boil.
+Reduce heat to MEDIUM-LOW, cover the pot and simmer until the vegetables are fork tender, about 25 minutes.

-- Meanwhile, cut cabbage into 5 or 6 sections.
-Remove cooked vegetables to a serving dish and place sections of cabbage into the cooking liquid.
-Bring to a boil, then reduce heat and simmer, covered, for about 5 minutes or until cabbage has softened.
-Remove cabbage to serving dish.
-Dot vegetables and cabbage with a little butter and season with salt.
+- Meanwhile, cut the cabbage into 5 or 6 sections.
+Transfer the cooked vegetables to a serving dish and place the sections of cabbage into the cooking liquid.
+Bring to a boil, then reduce the heat and simmer, covered, for about 5 minutes or until the cabbage has softened.
+Transfer the cabbage to a serving dish.
+Dot the vegetables and cabbage with a little butter and season with salt, to taste.

-- Slice off fatty layer from corned beef and slice into 1" slices.
+- Slice off the fatty layer from the corned beef and slice into 1-inch slices.
 Serve with cabbage, carrots, and potatoes with butter, salt, and pepper on the side.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.